U.S. Route 20 in Oregon: History

 Under the initial 1925 plan for the United States Numbered Highway System, US 20 was originally planned to follow the Columbia River from Astoria to Pendleton and continue southeast into Idaho.
 The Oregon Highway Commission requested that US 30 be assigned to the Columbia River Highway instead and have US 20 truncated at Pocatello, Idaho.
 The American Association of State Highway Officials ultimately agreed to truncate US 20 further to Yellowstone National Park, but later extended it via central Oregon in 1940.

 A 10 mi section of the Corvallis–Newport Highway between Chitwood to Eddyville was replaced by the Oregon Department of Transportation (ODOT) in the early 21st century to accommodate higher traffic volumes.
 The section, originally opened in 1917, was winding and had no shoulder for vehicle breakdowns.
 Construction on a straighter, 5.5 mi route began in 2005 and was planned to be completed in 2009, but landslides and other hazards caused delays.
 In 2012, ODOT took over the project from the original design–build contractor after an agreement was reached in their liability dispute.
 The project was completed in October 2016 at a cost of $365 million.

+In 2017, the Oregon legislature designated Oregon’s 451-mile stretch of U.S. Route 20 as the state’s official Medal of Honor Highway.
+Twelve roadside signs were placed along the route to honor Oregon’s Medal of Honor recipients.
+Oregon was the first state to designate a border-to-border route as its official Medal of Honor Highway.
+Supporters hope other states will extend the Medal of Honor designation from the Oregon border to highway’s eastern terminus in Massachusetts.